P O Box 14-735

 Motu Kairangi Netball - future ferns

-2017 will see the introduction of the new 6v6 competition for the Year 5 players to continue their development and understanding of the game.
+2017 saw the introduction of the new 6v6 competition for the Year 5 players to continue their development and understanding of the game.

 This modified game will introduce the tactical side of Netball while still providing ample opportunities for players to develop their fundamental netball skills at all positions in a fun non-competitive environment.

 The 6v6 game is fast and provides players with lots of touches on the ball to enhance skill development and enjoyment.
 With only three positions on each team, but still played on a full size court it means the game is less complicated for children and easier for coaches to ensure the players learn the skills relevant to all positions and to provide them with equal opportunities.
 Players rotate to prevent early specialisation in positions.
 The emphasis is on all players getting plenty of touches of the ball and the opportunity to develop a broad skill set.